yogeshjain999/representable/README.md

 Note that this is now the [official option](#syncing-objects) `:parse_strategy`.

-### Parsing Without Extend
+### Rendering And Parsing Without Extend

-When parsing you might not want your parsed/created object to be extended, since it already exposes a `#from_hash` method.
+Sometimes you wanna skip the preparation step when rendering and parsing, for instance, when the object already exposes a `#to_hash`/`#from_hash` method.

 ```ruby
 class ParsingSong